 Typical Costs in Krakow

 The prices for a tourist in Krakow are great.
 It is possible to get one nights mid-range accommodation, all meals and local transport for a full day for only US$69.
 The prices of accommodation can be as high as you like depending on your wants and wishes.
 An evening meal for two people is a good restaurant with a dessert and wine will cost on average US$35.
 Guided tours/ city tours may vary in price through the seasons.

 Know Before Visiting Krakow

 Some good advice is to book your flights and accommodation for peak season as early as possible.
 It is also recommended that you book any sightseeing tours to famous attractions in Krakow as early as possible too.
 When you are there and on guided tours, you should never stray from the group.
 At night it is better to be safe and to travel in groups when walking around the city.
-Be aware of pickpockets, they are found everywhere.
+Be aware of your surroundings at all time.

 Weather in Krakow